joshuaguinness/Natural-Language-to-iCal/README.md

 - Final Presentation: Joshua Guinness

 ### Weekly Schedule
 This is a proposed weekly schedule for how to finish the project before the April 12th deadline.
+Note: The numbers in brackets are the days of the month.

 | Date | Work to be done |
 | ------ | ------ |